cyruscyliu/cyruscyliu.github.io/posts/2021-10-22-fuzzing-presentation.md

 the fuzzer can only focus on exploitability.
 3. Pay attention to what are the problems in this field, what are solved, and what are not solved.
+4. Do you think this paper is useful for terminology uniformity?
+Answer: Yes, but I do not think we have the agreement in practice.
+Scholars create their own terminologies all the time.